Before discussing the lifts available, let's start with the moment many of us finally get serious about getting equipment to

 "Hoyer" is a brand name and there are many other brands.
 A manual lift is a bit more work but is less expensive and doesn't

-for the sling.
-Two hooks work as well as four.
-Compare prices for used equipment on Craig's List.
+Compare prices for used equipment on Craig's List or Facebook Marketplace.
 It is often minimally used and cheaper

 than buying new even if you have insurance/Medicare to cover a new one.
 Because you can buy locally, you can try out the equipment and

 don't have to pay shipping.
 The brand of

 lift you buy makes little difference but the type of sling you use with the lift is critical to how it will work for you!
 The